-Ad Age Women to Watch Europe entries are now open
+Time's running out to nominate execs for Ad Age Women to Watch Europe

-Ad Age is now accepting nominations for Women to Watch Europe, a program that honors women who have made significant contributions to the worlds of media, advertising and marketing.
+Time is running out to nominate candidates for Ad Age's Women to Watch Europe, a program that honors women who have made significant contributions to the worlds of media, advertising and marketing.
 Now in its fourth year, honorees will join a prestigious and fast-growing global community of Women to Watch in the U.S., Mexico and more.

 "It's important, now more than ever, to recognize and upfift women who are propelling our industry and who are shining examples for others," says Ad Age Executive Editor Judann Pollack.
 "These are the women who are leading the way for others to succeed."